tbates/tbates.github.io/_posts/2020-11-30-First-steps.markdown

 ``` splus
 m2 = umxReRun(m1, update = "gear_to_mpg", name = "no effect of gear")
 ```
-That, by default, fixes the value of matched labels to zero.
+By default, umxReRun fixes the value of matched labels to zero.
 Learn more at the [umxReRun tutorial](umxReRun tutorial).

 <a name="compare"></a>
 ## Compare two models